 Some of the most enticing places include the handsome city of The Hague, with its wild North Sea beaches and proud Dutch parliament buildings.
 From there, you could easily drop into Rotterdam for a night in pumping electro clubs.
 Or, push onto Bruges, to explore one of Belgium’s most enchanting medieval cities, complete with Gothic churches and some of the best frites you’ve ever tasted.
 All of the above will inevitably add time to the trip, but could also turn it into an adventure you’ll never forget.

 Unfortunately, renting a car in the Netherlands to take one-way across borders can be tricky or pricy, or both.
 For that reason, you’re better off bringing your own ride.
+If you want to check tho, RentalCars.com is the place to go for deals on hire vehicles.
 Just remember to drive on the right-hand side of the road, and expect tolls once you cross the border into France.

 Paris and Amsterdam are both up there with Europe’s most chart-topping destinations.
 In one, you’ll hop “coffee shops” and gaze at mesmerising paintings by Van Gogh.
 In the other, you’ll scale the Eiffel Tower and glug Loire Valley wines to your heart’s content.
 Enjoy!